lorentzforces/blue-prints-notes/geography.md

   - Icon: Peaky Crown / Mountain
   - Color: Yellow
   - Associated with storms
-  - Transport: Railway?
+  - NOTE: I have tried this with every possible combination of [rough trails, pack mules] and [tribal, academic, industrial] and none of them worked, so some assumption I have is wrong (so probably some overlap in some other regard with other realms?)
-- South: Eraja [Arie]
+- ✓ South: Eraja [Arie]
   - Icon: Hourglass
   - Color: Purple
   - Culture: Poetic
   - Transport: Railway? (since it was not allied with Fenn Aries and didn't remove its railways)?
+  - Weather: Rainy
 - ✓ Middle: Orinda Aries (3rd era)
   - Icon: Raffle Ticket
   - Color: Black